btqdesign/intellego/wp-content/plugins/threewp-broadcast/readme.txt

 * <a href="https://broadcast.plainviewplugins.com/addon/all-blogs/">All Blogs</a> gives all users access to all of the blogs in the network.
 * <a href="https://broadcast.plainviewplugins.com/addon/all-blogs/">All Blogs Superadmin</a> allows only superadmins to broadcast to all blogs in the network without having to be a user of the blog.
+* <a href="https://broadcast.plainviewplugins.com/addon/all-images/">All Images</a> detects all referenced local images in post text fields and adds them to the broadcast.
 * <a href="https://broadcast.plainviewplugins.com/addon/back-to-parent/">Back To Parent</a> updates the parent post with the new child content.
 * <a href="https://broadcast.plainviewplugins.com/addon/comments/">Comments</a> adds support for broadcasting of comments.
 * <a href="https://broadcast.plainviewplugins.com/addon/custom-field-attachments/">Custom Field Attachments</a> allows post custom field containing attachment IDs to be broadcasted correctly.
 * <a href="https://broadcast.plainviewplugins.com/addon/delete-before-broadcast/">Delete Before Broadcast</a> deletes duplicate and similar child posts on each blog before broadcasting.
 * <a href="https://broadcast.plainviewplugins.com/addon/hreflang/">Hreflang</a> adds support for <a href="https://en.wikipedia.org/wiki/Hreflang">SEO-friendly hreflang html tags</a>.
 * <a href="https://broadcast.plainviewplugins.com/addon/keep-child-status/">Keep Child Status</a> keeps the status of post children to private, pending, published, draft, no matter the status of the parent.
+* <a href="https://broadcast.plainviewplugins.com/addon/local-files/">Local Files</a> automatically copies local files to each blog and updates the links in the content.
 * <a href="https://broadcast.plainviewplugins.com/addon/local-links/">Local Links</a> automatically updates links to local posts on each child blog.
 * <a href="https://broadcast.plainviewplugins.com/addon/no-new-terms/">No New Terms</a> prevents taxonomy terms from being created on child blogs.
 * <a href="https://broadcast.plainviewplugins.com/addon/per-blog-taxonomies/">Per Blog Taxonomies</a> allows individual control of specific taxonomies for each child post.